In this article, we will try to map some elements of Facebook’s human fabric, the social structure and the power relations within the company.

 Figure 5 shows the professional and educational background of Facebook employees (it does not say anything about the managers and executives).
 It should be read from the top to the bottom as follows: the country of study on top is the country where the person employed studied, whereas the following category shows the university stated in their LinkedIn biographies.
 Below that we can see the job position before joining Facebook.
 The highest number of employees started to work for Facebook right after their studies and majority of them originates from the U.S.A.
 In other words, only a very small percentage of FB-employees, who began to work for the company immediately after their studies, came from educational institutions outside the U.S.A.

 The following category shows the professional origin of those employees who came to Facebook as experienced professionals.
 Most of these people came from the top 20 internet companies in the world; the second-largest group comes with a very similar professional background.
 However, they did not come from the top 20 companies working online.
 The third largest group came from the top 20 IT companies.[21]
+Facebook itself is known for employing in its Research and Development (R&D) department a large number of people with academic backgrounds.
+According to our data, this percentage is not very high, as can be seen in Figure 5 below.
+The sectors of consulting, business, finances, and investment together with sourcing and human resources consist of heterogeneous professional backgrounds.

 After joining Facebook, some employees get relocated.
 Most of them stay within or move to the U.S.A.
 However, the number of people working in the U.S.A or moving there is by far larger than the number of Facebook employees anywhere else in the world.
 The next country with a significant number of Facebook employees is the United Kingdom, followed by India and Ireland.
 Approximately the same number of employees are located in India, Ireland, and Singapore.
 The next countries on the list are Japan, Romania, Brazil, and the United Arab Emirates, but these cannot compare in terms of numbers of employees with the places mentioned before.
 When we talk about urban centres, the largest number of people working for Facebook is located in the San Francisco area.
 The second-largest city of importance for Facebook is, however, not in the U.S.A. but in the U.K. – London.
 We see the reason for this large difference in the numbers in the inconsistency and unreliability of the data for the fine-grained personal information such as place of living.
 One of the facts that confirms problems with the data set is that among the urban centres we also find countries such as Singapore or Ireland.
 For the same reason, we believe some other cities in the U.S.A. are therefore not represented on this list.